 Moving on down the hall, on the left is a row of vending machines, including one with bookstore supplies.

-Being as quiet as you can be, take a minute to go in to CTC 203, the open Computer Lab.
+Being as quiet as you can be, take a minute to go into CTC 212 (this new location is coming soon in Fall 2017), the Open Computer Lab.
 This lab is a Quiet Commons.
-In addition to the black-and-white printer there’s a color printer, free scanner and a kiosk for purchasing more print credits.
+In addition to the black-and-white printer, there’s a color printer, free scanner and a kiosk for purchasing more print credits.

 Start from the stairwell door nearest the elevator (from the second floor, this stairwell door is directly across from the iCommons).